TriplyDB/Documentation/docs/ratt/index.md

-## Process data conditionally
+<h2 id='process-data-conditionally'>Process data conditionally</h2>

 Source data often contains optional values.
 These are values that appear in some, but not all records.

 Source data often contains 'special' values to denote the absence of a value.
-Common examples are values such as `NULL` or the empty string (`""`) or 'clear' outliers such as `9999` for a missing year.
+Common examples are values such as `'NULL'` or the empty string (`''`) or 'clear' outliers such as `9999` for a missing year.
 We call such values ‘null values’.

 The `mw.when` function supports the creation of triples under certain conditions.
 The first argument that this function takes establishes whether or not a certain condition is met.
-After that one or more additional statement arguments appear that will only be called if the condition is satisfied.
+After that, one or more additional statement arguments appear that will only be called if the condition is satisfied.
 The generic structure of `mw.when` is as follows:

 ```ts
 app.use(